- Dog suitable for owners with some experience

 - Requires grooming every other day

 The Miniature Schnauzer is a lively, active little dog and can make a fun, rewarding companion.
-They can be stubborn and wilful, however, and do need consistent training and socialisation.
+They can be very much a terrier at heart however, and do need consistent reward-based training and socialisation.
 A natural watchdog, they are quite vocal and will be quick to alert the family of any strangers approaching their territory.

 The Miniature Schnauzer is generally a healthy breed, but there are some breed specific problems that they can suffer from which include high blood fat levels, inflammation in the pancreas, diabetes and bladder stones.